-A change to the transmission system that causes at least a one percent change in a voltage and causes a voltage level that is higher or lower than the appropriate rating by more than one percent (See Section 3.1.24).
+A change to the transmission system that causes at least a one percent (1%) change in a voltage and causes a voltage level that is higher or lower than the appropriate rating by more than one percent (See Section 3.1.2).

-A change to the transmission system that causes at least a one percent change in the short circuit current experienced by an Element and that causes a short circuit stress that is higher than an Element’s interrupting or withstand capability.
-(See Section 3.222)
+A change to the transmission system that causes at least a one percent (1%) change in the short circuit current experienced by an Element and that causes a short circuit stress that is higher than an Element’s interrupting or withstand capability (See Section 3.2).

 With due regard for the maximum operating capability of the affected systems, one or more of the following conditions arising from faults or disturbances, shall be deemed as having significant adverse impact: